programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-1.md

 This (advanced) lesson in two parts sketches how to use the PolyGraphs Python package to run philosophical simulations (part 1) and analyze the synthetic data it generates (part 2), so as to better understand social processes of knowledge production.

-This first part introduces key concepts of network theory (e.g. ‘graph’, 'node', and 'edge'), as well as those of social epistemology.
-It shows users how to install PolyGraphs and run philosophical simulations, manipulating (.yml) configuration files, and importing your own (.gml) graph datasets.
+This first part introduces key concepts of network theory (e.g. `graph`, `node`, and `edge`), as well as those of social epistemology.
+It shows users how to install PolyGraphs and run philosophical simulations, manipulating (`.yml`) configuration files, and importing your own (.gml) graph datasets.

 ## Introduction